 Contact Marieke Brunings by email.

-Confidential Counsellor for unacceptable behaviour (external)
+Confidential counsellor for unacceptable behaviour

 Don’t wait too long to ask for advice

 If you experience or witness unacceptable behaviour, it’s important to address it by speaking directly to the perpetrator(s) or informing your manager.
-If you’re not able to find a solution between you, or if you prefer not to involve your manager, you’re welcome to contact the confidential counsellor for unacceptable behaviour.
+If you’re not able to find a solution between you, or if you prefer not to involve your manager, you’re welcome to contact a confidential counsellor for unacceptable behaviour.
 Examples of unacceptable behaviour could include:

 - unfair treatment